ZbynekDostal/AID/README.md

 After running all the procedures this directory structure is obtained:
 - **images_COG**
     This directory contains the overlay source images:
-    - red color is image_1
+    - red color is image with index _n_
-    - blue color is image_2.
+    - blue color is image with index _n+1_

     The white line connects points of centre of gravity of both images.
 - **AID**
     This directory contains images with AID.

     For two color AID:
-    - Red color is decrement,
+    - shades of red color is decrement,
-    - green color is increment,
+    - shades of green color is increment,

     or for four color AID:
-    - red color is decrement,
+    - shades of red color is decrement,
-    - green color is increment,
+    - shades of green color is increment,
-    - turquoise color is newly occupied area,
+    - shades of turquoise color is newly occupied area,
-    - purple color is decrement area.
+    - shades of purple just abandoned area.

 - **AID_raw**